lsr1991/hbase/README.md

-hbase
+HBase
 =====

-this repository is not for building projects, but for making notes about learning hbase and saving some source code of tests.
+This repository is not for building projects, but for making notes about learning hbase and saving some source code of tests.

+###Author

+Shon Lynn, from Beijing University of Posts and Telecommunications